jcroley253/credit-card-validators/README.md

 </div>

 ## **About this project**
-### **This repo contains a collection 2 credit card number validators.
+### **This repo contains a 2 credit card number validators.
 One checks a bulk list of credit card numbers.
 The other validates the credit card based on user input.**
 ---